 Have a Night Out at the Beach Bars!

-While there are beach bars at both Carolina Beach and Kure Beach, but my absolute favorite place to enjoy the beach nightlife is at Carolina Beach.
+One of the best things to do in Carolina Beach is head to the beach bars.
+While there are beach bars at both Carolina Beach and Kure Beach, my absolute favorite place to enjoy the beach nightlife is at Carolina Beach.
 During the summer a vivacious crowd can be found at the numerous bars around the island.

 - Fat Pelican: This doesn’t only make our list of favorite bars in Wilmington, but the world.
 It’s eclectic, packed with character, and just crusty enough to make it the perfect dive bar.
 We love the crowd as there is no age limit here (21+ mind you) and you’ll find every walk of life.